Bug report #4621

 The entry in plugin manager for my QuickWKT says about Repository: "only locally available".

 Could be I installed the plugin manually somehow.
 Does the plugin fetcher keeps information about where it downloaded each plugin from ?
 Where ?

-#2 Updated by Sandro Santilli almost 8 years ago
+#2 Updated by Sandro Santilli over 8 years ago

 It is qgis 1.7.2.